Kau5h1K/Kau5h1K.github.io/about/index.md

 Hi peeps!
 This is **Kaushik** and well, to put it short I'd like to call myself a **Data science** aspirant and hobbyist.
 But when you get right down to it, I'm much more:
 - an avid reader
-- a travel freak brimming with wanderlust
+- a happy-go-lucky guy brimming with wanderlust
 - enjoy a fair amount of music, art and wildlife photography
 - love playing games
 - geek out over technological trends and gadgets